Geography

 Key Stage 4

 Geography GCSE is a popular choice at Ashlyns and is an exciting and engaging course taught by geography specialists.
-We deliver the AQA specification.
-Our KS3 curriculum has been designed to promote the skills, independence and geographical understanding needed to succeed at GCSE and beyond.
+We deliver the Edexcel B specification.
+Our curriculum has been designed to promote the skills, independence and geographical understanding needed to succeed at GCSE and beyond

 The GCSE course is based on a balanced framework of physical and human geography.
 It allows students to investigate the link between the two themes, and approach and examine the battles between the man-made and natural worlds.
 Students continue to build on their geographical knowledge and skills throughout whilst exploring a wide range of holistic and dynamic topics.
-As part of the course students will carry out two days of fieldwork one on the River Chess and another at the Queen Elizabeth Olympic Park in London.
-Students also have the exciting opportunity of an Iceland trip at Easter in Year 10.
+As part of the course students will carry out two days of fieldwork one in Walton-On-The-Naze at the beach and another at the Queen Elizabeth Olympic Park in London.
+Students also have the exciting opportunity of an Iceland trip in October in Year 11.

 Key Stage 5